luigi311/Blog/content/Migrate_Mobile_Linux.md

     4. Select a folder and name and tap on SAVE
     5. Transfer the new contacts vcf file to your mobile linux device

+#### IOS

+- iPhone
+    1. Open Contacts app
+    2. Tap on Lists in the top left corner
+    3. Press and Hold the group that you want
+    4. Tap on Export in the popup menu
+    5. Select the desired fields or tap "Select All Fields" at the bottom
+    6. Tap on Done in the top right corner
+    7. Save the contact card file somewhere
+    8. Transfer the new contact vcf file to your mobile linux device

+#### Import

 - Mobile Linux Phone
     1. Open the Contacts app
     2. Tap the menu icon on the top right corner